dnavarrete-suse/harbor-terraform/README.md

 # Terraform to install Harbor on DigitalOcean

 Terraform will just create an Ubuntu droplet and a DNS record.
+Then leveraging a custom script, it will install harbor on top of docker.

-A script will run to install everything needed.
-Including certificates for Harbor using certbot.
+A script will run to install everything needed, including certificates for Harbor using certbot.

 After around 5-10 min. harbor will be available at harbor-{suffix-from-terraform-tf-vars}.{digital-ocean-domain} .
 The harbor containers may take up to 5min. to work properly, if you see everything running and without errors, be patient.